 5.1.2 Stable hardware

 Currently even the most basic of hardware, such as the microphone, still has errors.
 Of course, these errors can be eliminated as we have so done.
 However, more work must be done in order to completely eradicate this error.
-An example of a potential avenue is through Kernal Density Estimation [34], which is one of the most popular methods of reducing variances and error due to outliers.
+An example of a potential avenue is through Kernel Density Estimation [34], which is one of the most popular methods of reducing variances and error due to outliers.

 Nonetheless, with future work aside, technology is still yet to evolve with time to produce more stable hardware that is less prone to errors.
 Thus, the application must be adapted to this future hardware such as due to changes in the Android API.